-Exhibit 9-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients that did not reside in in one of the 20 ZIP codes specified by the hypothetical CTI participant for the "Example" CTI described in Exhibit 1.
+Exhibit 11-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients who did not reside in one of the 20 ZIP codes specified by the hypothetical CTI participant for the "Example" CTI described in Exhibit 3.

-Exhibit 9-B. Example Output - Exclude Inpatient Hospital Discharges if the Patient Did Not Reside in the Set of ZIP Codes Specified by the CTI Participant.
+Exhibit 11-B. Example Output - Exclude Inpatient Hospital Discharges If the Patient Did Not Reside in the Set of ZIP Codes Specified by the CTI Participant

-Total Number of Inpatient Hospital Discharges from Previous Output 6,059 Total Number of Inpatient Hospital Discharges After Excluding Patients Who Did Not Reside in the Specified Set of ZIP Codes 2,003 Percent of Hospital Discharges from Provider 210XXX (n=7,600) 26.4%
+Total Number of Inpatient Hospital Discharges from Previous Output 6,059 Total Number of Inpatient Hospital Discharges after Excluding Patients Who Did Not Reside in the Specified Set of ZIP Codes 2,003 Percentage of Hospital Discharges from Provider 210XXX (n=7,600) 26.4%